blalelimit/grayscale-video-to-ascii/README.md

 # Features
 * process.py -> Python file able to capture all input frames of a video and convert them as ASCII art.
 The output files are *.npy containing the ASCII art runnable through Terminals, and *.mp3 file (if the video has audio).
 * play.py -> Prints the content from *.npy in the Terminal, and plays the audio (if present).
-* main.py -> Main method that runs the methods from process.py and play.py, asks user to input video file, volume level, and color effects (WARNING!
-The lights may be flashy) in the Terminal.
+* main.py -> Main method that runs the methods from process.py and play.py, asks user to input video file, volume level, color effects (WARNING!
+The lights may be flashy), and reverse playback in the Terminal.

 # Requirements
 * Python 3